 The Learning Labs model is meant to be a tool for professional learning communities to take up as their own.
 The goal is for the practitioner teams to grow their capacity to lead Labs independently.
 Many regional schools and districts that began with small university supported enterprises are now significantly growing the numbers of teachers involved in Labs.
 These schools and districts are also increasingly able to facilitate Labs with internal leaders– with intellectual support from university-based facilitators and the growing network of practitioners leading this work in the region.
 It is this shared ownership and practitioner leadership that renders Labs sustainable– by making it possible to expand the network of people using Learning Labs to grow ambitious teaching practices.

-Labs are currently being used by schools in these regional districts:
+The Labs model has been used by schools in these regional districts:

-Kent, Federal Way, Highline, Seattle, Blaine, Edmonds, Sedro-Woolley, Nooksack Valley, Renton, Quil Ceda Tulalip, Burlington, Yelm, Auburn, & Riverview
+Kent, Federal Way, Seattle, Blaine, Edmonds, Sedro-Woolley, Nooksack Valley, Renton, Quil Ceda Tulalip, Burlington, Yelm, Auburn, Riverview, & Evergreen

 INSPIRE serves as an incubator for new users to learn about the Learning Labs model.
 This may look like:

-• Formal research-practice partnerships: Currently Dr. Jessica Rigby is leading a team of College researchers on understanding principal and coach leadership practices in implementing Labs.
+• Formal research-practice partnerships: Currently Dr. Jessica Rigby is leading a team of College researchers and district leaders on understanding principal and coach leadership practices in implementing Labs.
 This project is funded by the Bill & Melinda Gates Foundation.
 Learn more.

 • Informal scholar-practitioner partnerships: Currently we are collaborating with Seattle’s Department of Education and Early Learning and Seattle Public Schools to co-facilitate Labs with a new grouping of educators– teams of math and literacy interventionists— in levy-supported elementary schools.